JL907/Sett/README.md

 * Sett now has voicelines when he defeats teleporter bosses
 * Sett now has voicelines when he interacts with a charged teleporter
 * Sett interactive quotes have a higher priority than ability quotes
+* Heart of the half beast regeneration icon has been changed

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">